MartinGentleman/virtual-martin/README.md

 # Setup

-With heroku, you start the application by *heroku local* using the Heroku CLI.
+With Heroku, you start the application by *heroku local* using the Heroku CLI.

-Without heroku, you can run *npm start* which also takes care of loading local .env file.
+Without Heroku, you can run *npm start* which also takes care of loading local .env file.

 For session management and data you will need to connect your application with MongoDB.